redaktor/widgets-preview/src/avatar/README.md

-# @dojo/widgets/avatar
+# @redaktor/widgets/avatar

-Dojo's `Avatar` widget provides a simple means for displaying an image or text avatar.
+redaktor's `Avatar` widget provides a simple means for displaying an image or text avatar.

 ### Features